International University of La Rioja

-The International University of La Rioja (UNIR) is a private open university in Spain focused on online education, based in Logroño, La Rioja.
-Also has presence in Mexico, Colombia, Ecuador and Peru.
-In December 2019, the institution had more than 45,000 distance learning external students, 12,000 of them overseas students.
-UNIR offers 37 university degrees, more than 80 master's degrees, 77 proprietary degrees, 16 Advanced Studies and 3 doctoral programmes.
-The university is composed of six departments (Education, Law, Management and Communication, Humanities and Social Sciences, Health Sciences and Engineering).
-It also has an Official Language School and a School of Doctoral programmes.
+The International University of La Rioja (Spanish: Universidad Internacional de La Rioja), often simply referred to as UNIR, is a Spanish private university located in Logroño, La Rioja.
+It has also campuses in Mexico, Colombia, Peru and Ecuador.
+As of February 2025, the university enrolled more than 90,000 students from 86 countries, mainly from Spain and Latin America.

+In Spain, UNIR offers 55 bachelor degree programs, 155 official master’s degrees, and four doctoral programs, all accredited by the National Agency for Quality Assessment and Accreditation (ANECA) and framed within the European Higher Education Area (EHEA).
+It also offers 83 proprietary degrees and advanced study programs in various fields of knowledge.

+UNIR is characterized by offering a distance synchronous learning.
+Its learning system is supported by interactive video conferences which are streamed directly from campus.
+The lessons are recorded to allow students flexible, off-time access.
+The teacher-student relationship is interactive, personalized, and closely mirrors that of a traditional on-campus experience.
+The learning environment includes forums, videoconferences, webinars, virtual whiteboards, and online laboratories, supported by reference materials, faculty-prepared notes, and personalized tutorials.
+Its pedagogical model is designed to meet labor market demands, positioning education as a tool for social transformation by removing geographical and personal barriers and promoting students’ academic, professional, and personal development.

 History

 UNIR started its academic activity in 2009.
-The university follows the general provisions established by the Spanish Universities Act (LOU), the guidelines issued by the European Union and the norms set by the Spanish Government and the Regional Government of La Rioja.
+The university follows the general provisions established by the Organic Law of the University System (LOSU), the guidelines issued by the European Union and the norms set by the Government of Spain and the Regional Government of La Rioja.
 Its structure, organization and operation have been designed according to the European Higher Education Area (EHEA) parameters and requirements.

-With the 21% of its enrolled students distributed in 79 countries worldwide, the Universidad Internacional de La Rioja aims to become a global university and an international academic reference.
+With the 31% of its enrolled students distributed in 90 countries worldwide, the Universidad Internacional de La Rioja aims to become a global university and an international academic reference.
 60,000 students have graduated from UNIR from its inception to the middle of the 2018–2019 academic school year.
 This university created the role of personal tutors in modern distance education.
 These personal tutors support students by arranging different meetings with them in order to follow-up their learning and encourage them to meet the challenges and opportunities of university life.
 The personal tutoring system aims to be completely adapted to the personal and professional circumstances of each student.

-On 8 March 2019 the Universidad Internacional de La Rioja, an active member of the regional Proeduca Altus group, became a publicly traded company in the Mercado Alternativo Bursátil (MAB) of Spain.
+On 8 March 2019, the Universidad Internacional de La Rioja, an active member of the regional Proeduca Altus group, became a publicly traded company in the Mercado Alternativo Bursátil (MAB) of Spain.
 In 2020 UNIR launched its institute for digital experts, EDIX, specialized in high-employability University Expert Certificates aimed at professionals who want to upgrade skills and retrain during their working life through programmes with a strong digital and technological component whose objective is to develop digital experts.

+Faculties and schools

+UNIR structures its academic activity through a number of faculties and schools: